Appointments & Improving Access to General Practice Services (IAGPS)

 Saturday Surgeries are run generally once a month at Burton.
 Appointments are scheduled from 08:30 until midday.
 These are routine, non urgent, and include Minor Operation appointments.
 Patients will be given directions to actual location in Burton Medical Centre.

 Appointments with any of the clinical team (GPs, Nurse Practitioners, Nurses and Health Care Assistants) are available up to 2 weeks in advance.
-Appointments can be made by telephoning 01202 474311 and selecting option 2 from the automated service.
+Appointments can be made by telephoning 01202 474311.

 Length of Appointment

 All GP appointments are of 15 minutes duration.
-If you feel you will need longer than this, then please advise the reception staff who will allocate double the time to your appointment.
+If you feel you will need longer than this, then please mention this during your conversation so that can allocate double the time to your appointment.
 It is also helpful to bear in mind that it is difficult for any GP to attend properly to several problems in one 15 minute appointment.

 If you are late arriving for your appointment it may not be possible for the practitioner to see you.
 The receptionist will ask on your behalf, but you may be disappointed or have a long wait to the end of the surgery.